Natural aluminum free deodorant made in Canada with magnesium hydroxide

 You might have heard a claim about aluminum antiperspirants combined with underarm shaving increasing breast cancer risk.
 This came from a retrospective study suggesting earlier disease onset among patients using this combination.

-However, larger case-control studies didn't confirm this finding.
-When researchers specifically investigated this combination, the association didn't hold up.
-One retrospective study is interesting, but it's not enough to overturn the evidence from multiple case-control investigations.
+However, larger case-control studies did not confirm this finding.
+When researchers specifically investigated this combination, the association did not hold up.
+One retrospective study is interesting, but it is not enough to overturn the evidence from multiple case-control investigations.

 What About Alzheimer's?

 The aluminum-Alzheimer's hypothesis emerged in the 1980s and circulated widely.
 However, modern research has largely debunked this connection.
-Aluminum isn't concentrated in the brain plaques associated with Alzheimer's disease, and dietary aluminum exposure doesn't show a clear association with cognitive decline.
+Aluminum is not concentrated in the brain plaques associated with Alzheimer's disease, and dietary aluminum exposure does not show a clear association with cognitive decline.

-We mention this because people do search for it, and the evidence is clear: this concern isn't supported by current science.
+We mention this because people do search for it, and the evidence is clear: this concern is not supported by current science.

 Antiperspirant vs Deodorant: An Important Distinction

-Many people use these terms interchangeably, but they're different products addressing different concerns.
+Many people use these terms interchangeably, but they are different products addressing different concerns.

 Antiperspirants contain aluminum compounds and actively reduce sweating.
 Deodorants contain no aluminum and address odour without blocking sweat.
 This distinction matters because all the concern about aluminum specifically applies to antiperspirants.

-If you prefer not to use aluminum-based antiperspirants for any reason.
-Whether it's a preference for fewer synthetic chemicals, a sensitivity concern, or simply because you want to sweat naturally. choosing a natural deodorant is a perfectly valid option.
-There's no need to worry that you're missing out on safety benefits.
+If you prefer not to use aluminum-based antiperspirants for any reason, whether it is a preference for fewer synthetic chemicals, a sensitivity concern, or simply because you want to sweat naturally, choosing a natural deodorant is a perfectly valid option.
+There is no need to worry that you are missing out on safety benefits.
 The question is what works best for your body and your preferences.

 Why People Choose Aluminum Free Anyway

 Even knowing the evidence, many people prefer aluminum-free options.
-That's a reasonable choice.
+That is a reasonable choice.
 Common reasons include:

-• The precautionary principle: just because something appears safe doesn't mean you have to use it.
+• The precautionary principle: just because something appears safe does not mean you have to use it.

 • Skin sensitivity: some people find aluminum compounds irritating.